robatron/1440-clock/README.md

 # 1440-clock

-> A simple clock that visualizes the 1,440 precious minutes we have every day
+> A simple clock that visualizes the 1,440 precious minutes each of us has in a
 > day https://robatron.github.io/1440-clock/

 ## Motivation

-I wanted a simple visualization of my 1,440 minutes I have in a day.
-By default, this clock shows me a visual countdown of the minutes I have remaining before midnight.
+I wanted a simple visualization of the 1,440 precious minutes each of us has in a day.
+By default, this clock shows you a visual countdown of the minutes you have remaining before midnight.

 ## Usage